konklone/fisacourt/README.md

 gem install git twitter pony twilio-rb
 ```

 Copy `config.yml.example` to `config.yml`, then uncomment and fill in any of the sections for `twitter`, `email`, and `twilio` (SMS) to enable those kinds of notifications.
+They're all optional.
 Details on enabling each of them are below.

-Once configured, run the script to update `fisa.html`.
+Once configured, run the script to check the FISC website and update `fisa.html`.

 ```bash
 ruby fisa.rb
 ```

-If it's changed, the new `fisa.html` will be committed to git.
+If the site's changed, the new `fisa.html` will be committed to git, and any alert mechanisms you've configured will fire.

 #### GitHub integration